Ann Curry: 1990–2012

-In 1990, Curry joined NBC News, first as the NBC News Chicago correspondent then as the anchor of NBC News at Sunrise from 1991 to 1996.
+In 1990, Curry joined NBC News, first as the NBC News Chicago correspondent then as the anchor of NBC News at Sunrise from 1991 to 1997.
+From 1993 to 1995 & again from 1996-1999 Curry was one of the rotating anchors of the Sunday edition of NBC Nightly News.
 Curry also served as a substitute news anchor for Matt Lauer from 1994 to 1997 at Today.
 From 1997 to 2011, she served as news anchor at Today, becoming the show's second-longest serving news anchor, behind Frank Blair, who served in that capacity from 1953 to 1975.
 During this time, she also served as a substitute anchor for Today.
 On June 24, 2005, Curry was named co-anchor of Dateline NBC with Stone Phillips; she remained as the primary anchor when Phillips left on July 2, 2007, until she replaced Meredith Vieira on Today in 2011.
 She was the primary substitute on NBC Nightly News from 2005 to 2011.

 Curry has reported on major international stories, filing stories from places such as Baghdad, Sri Lanka, Congo, Rwanda, Albania, and Darfur.
 Curry hosted NBC's primetime coverage and highlights of the Live Earth concerts on July 7, 2007, and also contributed with interviews for the special with New York City Mayor Michael Bloomberg and former Vice President Al Gore.
 Curry reported from the USS Theodore Roosevelt during the invasion of Afghanistan in November 2001, and had an exclusive interview with General Tommy Franks.
 She reported from Baghdad in early 2003, and then from the USS Constellation as the war in Iraq began.
 Curry was also the first network news anchor to report from inside the Southeast Asian tsunami zone in late 2004.

 On December 17, 2007, Curry bungee-jumped off the Transporter Bridge in Middlesbrough, England, to raise money for charity.
 Her jump was shown live on the Today show.

 In 2009, Curry traveled to Iran, where she interviewed then-President of Iran Mahmoud Ahmadinejad days before Ahmadinejad traveled to America to speak in front of the United Nations General Assembly.

 In 2011, Curry appeared in the first PBS Kids Sprout "Kindness Counts" public service announcement.
+She was the television host of the Macy's Thanksgiving Day Parade in 2011.